What is CBD?

 Why do you use hemp seed oil?

 - Hemp seed oil contains a perfect 3:1 ratio of omega 6 to omega 3 essential fatty acids.
 This is the most optimal ratio for the human body.
 It also contains a small amount of protein.
 Amazingly, this oil comes from cannabis (hemp), the same plant as CBD extract.
-Because we believe in the medicine of cannabis, it was an obvious choice to use one of the most nutritious and beneficial oils in the plant kingdom.
+Because we believe in the medicine of hemp, it was an obvious choice to use one of the most nutritious and beneficial oils in the plant kingdom.
 Hemp seed oil lowers blood pressure, improves organ function, increases energy levels and reduces inflammation.
 Due to its high essential fatty acid content, we recommend refrigeration for our product.
 The hemp seed oil we use is organic.

 Is it safe to give my child?